James, brother of Jesus: Possible identity as younger half-brother, son of Mary and Joseph

-The modern scholar Robert Eisenman is of the belief that Luke, as a close follower of Pauline Gentile Christianity, sought to minimise the importance of Jesus's family by whatever means possible, editing James and Jesus's brothers out of the Gospel record.
+The modern scholar Robert Eisenman is of the belief that Luke, as a close follower of Pauline Gentile Christianity, sought to minimize the importance of Jesus's family by whatever means possible, editing James and Jesus's brothers out of the Gospel record.
 Karl Keating argues that Mary and Joseph rushed without hesitation straight back to Jerusalem, when they realized Jesus was lost, which they would surely have thought twice about doing if there were other children (Jesus's siblings) to look after.

-Older stepbrother, son of Joseph by an earlier marriage
+Possible identity as older stepbrother, son of Joseph by an earlier marriage

 The Gospel of James (a 2nd-century apocryphal gospel also called the Protoevangelium of James or the Infancy Gospel of James) says that Mary was betrothed to Joseph and that he already had children.
 In this case, James was one of Joseph's children from his previous marriage and, therefore, Jesus's stepbrother.

-The bishop of Salamis, Epiphanius, wrote too in his work The Panarion (AD 374–375) that "...James (brother of Jesus) was Joseph's son by Joseph's first wife, not by Mary..."
+The bishop of Salamis, Epiphanius, wrote too in his work The Panarion (374–375 AD) that "...James (brother of Jesus) was Joseph's son by Joseph's first wife, not by Mary..."
 He adds that Joseph became the father of James and his three brothers (Joses, Simeon, Judah) and two sisters (a Salome and a Mary or a Salome and an Anna) with James being the elder sibling.
 James and his siblings were not children of Mary but were Joseph's children from a previous marriage.
 After Joseph's first wife died, many years later when he was eighty, "he took Mary (mother of Jesus)".
 According to Epiphanius the Scriptures call them "brothers of the Lord" to confound their opponents.

 One argument supporting this view is that it would have been against Jewish custom for Jesus to give his mother to the care of John (who is not at all suspected to be a blood relative of Jesus) if Mary had other living sons.
 This is because the eldest son would take responsibility for his mother after the death of her husband; any other sons of Mary should have taken on this responsibility if they existed, therefore arguing against a direct natural brother relationship.

 Also, Aramaic and Hebrew tended to use circumlocutions to point out blood relationships; it is asserted that just calling some people "brothers of Jesus" would not have necessarily implied the same mother.
 Rather, something like "sons of the mother of Jesus" would have been used to indicate a common mother.
 Scholars and theologians who assert this point out that Jesus was called "the son of Mary" rather than "a son of Mary" in his hometown (Mark 6:3).